Recent Posts

 Watsons Bay is one of Sydney’s most picturesque coastal suburbs, offering stunning harbour views, golden beaches, and a relaxed vibe—perfect for backpackers looking to explore without breaking the bank.
 Whether you’re into hiking, swimming, or just soaking up the sun, Watsons Bay has something for every traveller.

-In this guide, we’ll cover the best free and budget-friendly things to do in Watsons Bay, along with tips on how to make the most of your visit.
+In this guide, we’ll cover the best free and budget-friendly things to do in Watsons Bay and offer tips on how to make the most of your visit.

 Cost: Free | Duration: 1-2 hours

 One of the best ways to experience Watsons Bay is by taking the South Head Heritage Trail, a scenic coastal walk that leads to Hornby Lighthouse.
-The trail offers breathtaking views of Sydney Harbour, the Pacific Ocean, and even passing whales during migration season (May-November).
+The trail offers breathtaking views of Sydney Harbour and the Pacific Ocean, and even passes whales during migration season (May-November).

 Start at Camp Cove Beach – A small, sheltered beach perfect for a quick swim.